 The participation of speakers from industry in a special session proposal is encouraged and will be positively evaluated when the proposal is assessed.

 Note that all papers will be subject to the same peer review process as for regular papers.

 Special Session Proposals

 Please submit proposals (approximately 3 pages) in pdf format by email to the Special Sessions Co-Chairs, with copy to firstname.lastname@example.org.
 Proposal should include the following information:

 - Title and abstract: Propose a title and a brief abstract of no more than approximately 100 words that will allow conference attendees to understand the topic and the focus of the special session.

-- Rationale: Please explain why the topic of the special session is novel and timely, why it is relevant to the ISCAS community and how it possibly fits within the innovation themes listed in the previous page.
+- Rationale: Please explain why the topic of the special session is novel and timely, why it is relevant to the ISCAS community and how it possibly fits within the innovation themes listed above.

 - Proposed speakers: Provide a list of all talks, speakers, and co-authors (in each associated paper).
 Technical sessions are normally expected to have 5 papers.
 In exceptional cases (like industrial talks, or contribution by particularly renowned speakers) it may be possible to have sessions of one talks without an associate paper or a talk which will have a double-time slot for the presentation.
 In these cases, please contact the Special Sessions Chairs in advance (before submitting your proposal) to explain the rationale of your request.